The Centers for Disease Control and Prevention (CDC) reports that teenage

 - The following day, a mock funeral is held at the high school.

-ABC7 News reported that students at Rancho Santa Margarita Catholic High
+Students at Rancho Santa Margarita Catholic High School have received Every

 Is your teenager facing DUI charges?
 Contact the